 With so many programs that can handle the Audible DRM removal task, TuneFab Audible Converter should be one of the easiest to grasp.
 Even if you are not a techie, removing the DRM on your Audible audiobooks will be just a piece of the pie.

 The converter is actually an all-in-one program that is designed to break Audible DRM, split audiobooks, and convert AAX/AA books to common audio formats.
 Once you add the DRM-protected files to TuneFab Audible Converter, the program will professionally strip off the DRM and provide you with multiple output formats for conversion.
 You can simply convert Audible audiobooks to MP3, M4A, FLAC, and WAV for playback on different media devices and audiobook players.

-If conversion speed is your top concern, don’t worry, this Audible converter is able to convert Audible AA or AAX audiobooks to other formats with 60X faster speed.
-That said, an hour-long audiobook can be fast converted to MP3 within minutes.
+If conversion speed is your top concern, don't worry, this Audible converter is able to convert Audible AA or AAX audiobooks to other formats with 60X faster speed.
+That said, an hour-long audiobook can be fast downloaded to MP3 within minutes.
+Meanwhile, the enhanced download ability also makes it possible for you to batch-process multiple audiobooks download simultaneously.
 But be sure to connect with a stable internet once you initiate the conversion process.